Birch Hill Happenings Aromatherapy

 Essential Oil Nebulizers

-An atomizing diffuser (also known as a nebulizer) is a device that takes essential oils and breaks them into separate molecules before dispersing the smaller molecules into the room.
-It is said that these smaller molecules can be more readily absorbed by the lungs and thus create greater therapeutic value than by use of other diffusion methods.
+An atomizing diffuser, also known as a nebulizer, is a device designed to break down essential oils into individual aromatic molecules before dispersing them into the air.
+It's believed that these smaller molecules can be more easily absorbed by the lungs, potentially enhancing the therapeutic benefits compared to other diffusion methods.

 The size of the pump that accompanies the atomizing diffuser makes a big difference in the speed in which the essential oil is nebulized and in the amount of room/area coverage that the nebulizer can accommodate.